 - Large dust particles can be easily eliminated.

 - Approximately 90 percent of dust can be cleaned.

 - Air Pollution can be minimized.

 - Cost compared to other devices is high

 - Used in power plants, pulp industries, metallurgical industries, and oil refineries.

 - Used to remove the fungus in medical industries.

 - Used to remove harmful particles in the chemical industry.

-Thus, in this article, we had an overview of what is an Electrostatic Precipitator.
+Therefore, this article includes an overview of an Electrostatic Precipitator.
 We can conclude that an ESP is a device that plays a crucial role in the process of dust elimination in a power plant.
 Basically, it is a filter used for the filtration of dust particles before they are exposed to the environment.
-Apart from this, we had also studied the use of ESP, components, working, advantages, disadvantages, and applications.
-Here is a question for the readers, what is the working model and design of ESP?
+In the above information, it also includes the use of ESP, working, advantages, and disadvantages.
+Here is a question for you, what is the working model and design of ESP?